hal/site/content/development/building-blocks.md

 }
 ```

+This class is a good starting point to find out which classes are available for dependency injection.
 To use dependency injection in your classes use the annotation `javax.inject.Inject`.
 All classes bound in GIN modules, presenters, views and finder columns are available for dependency injection.
 We recommend to use constructor injection.

 # Logging